ewascatalog/ewascatalog2/in-house-ewas/readme.md

 These scripts are for extracting and cleaning phenotype data, cleaning DNA methylation data and then running EWAS in ARIES and for some phenotype data in GEO.
 The phenotype data for GEO was already extracted by Dr. Paul Yousefi using [geograbi](https://github.com/yousefi138/geograbi).

-To use these scripts a text file or shell script must be created in this directory with all the filepaths and files needed.
-An template can be found at filepaths_template.sh
+To use these scripts a text file or shell script must be created in this directory called "filepaths.sh" with all the filepaths and files needed.
+A template can be found at filepaths_template.sh

 ## ALSPAC